AleenaBaby-12/To-Do-App/README.md

 # 📝 To-Do List Web App

-A simple and responsive To-Do List application built with React.
+A simple To-Do List application built with React.
 Users can add  tasks as completed.
 Tasks are saved using local storage so they persist across sessions.

 # Features